 Keeping in mind the different scripts and the accompanying technical limitations, a prompt solution was to divide the project into several font files, thus guaranteeing every font’s flawless performance.

 You Know a Challenge When You See One — Spelled in 17 Languages

-Panton’s language support expansion meant turning the typeface into a multi-script type family, all the while maintaining its design consistency.
+Language support expansion of Panton meant turning the typeface into a multi-script type family, all the while maintaining design consistency.
 Developing Panton to work with so many languages, without having the linguistic background ourselves, called for the trusted network of typographic professionals from all over the world that we’ve been assembling for the past 12 years.

 Steady as We Go